felipepimentel/my-public-notes/AI/Communication/A2A/a2a - presentation.md

 ---

-## 10 · A2A ❤ MCP – Dê a Mão Que Falta
+## 10 · A2A ❤ MCP – Dê a Mão que Falta

 ```mermaid
 graph TD